 When the ribs are done, remove them from the pan, cover tightly, and set aside.

-Pour the liquid into skillet and bring to a simmer, reduce the volume by half.
+Pour the liquid into the skillet and bring it to a simmer.
+Reduce the volume by half.
 This concentrates the flavor and slightly thickens the sauce.
-Add the brown sugar and adjust the seasoning with fresh ground pepper, or cayenne, or even additional salt.
+Add the brown sugar and adjust the seasoning with fresh ground pepper, or cayenne, or even add some additional salt.

 Ladle about 1/2 a cup of the liquid into a bowl, whisk in 1 TBSP corn starch and stir until smooth.
 Pour this liquid back into the sauce and whisk until incorporated.
 This will thicken the sauce considerably.